QAAD: Quaker Action on Alcohol and Drugs

-We are sorry that, due to COVID, we have been unable to meet with Friends at Local and Area Meetings in person since 2020, or to hold our Woodbrooke conference.
-To maintain and build our contact with Friends, we are continuing to run online events, details and recordings of which are included below.
+We are sorry that, due to COVID, we have been unable to meet with Friends at Local and Area Meetings in person recently, or to hold our Woodbrooke conference in 2020.
+To maintain and build our contact with Friends, we ran several online events during 2021.
+You can view recordings of our speakers’ talks below.

 QAADNET: Faith in Recovery?